-To allow VTP to manage your VLANs across the network, you must first create a VTP server.
+Very cool, but before you can get VTP to manage your VLANs across the network, you have to create a VTP server.
 All servers that need to share VLAN information must use the same domain name, and a switch can only be in one domain at a time.
-This means that a switch can only share VTP domain information with switches configured in the same VTP domain.

-A VTP domain can be used if you have more than one switch connected in a network.
-If all switches in your network are in only one VLAN, then you don't need to use VTP.
-VTP information is sent between switches via a trunk
+So, this means that a switch can only share VTP domain information with other switches if they're configured into the same VTP domain.
+You can use a VTP domain if you have more than one switch connected in a network, but if you've got all your switches in only one VLAN, you don't need to use VTP.
+VTP information is sent between switches via a trunk port.

 Switches advertise VTP-management domain information, as well as a configuration revision number and all known VLANs with any specific parameters.
-You can configure switches to forward VTP information through trunk ports but not accept information updates, nor update their VTP database.
-This is called VTP transparent mode.
+And there's also something called VTP transparent mode.
+In it, you can configure switches to forward VTP information through trunk ports, but not to accept information updates or update their VTP databases.

-If you are having problems with users adding switches to your VTP domain, you can add passwords, but remember that every switch must be set up with the same password, which may be difficult.
+If you find yourself having problems with users adding switches to your VTP domain, you can include passwords, but don't forget-every switch must be set up with the same password, and this can be difficult.

 Switches detect the additional VLANs within a VTP advertisement and then prepare to receive information on their trunk ports with the newly defined VLAN in tow.
-The information would be VLAN ID, 802.10 SAID fields, or LANE information.
+This information would be either VLAN ID, 802.10 SAID fields, or LANE information.
 Updates are sent out as revision numbers that are the notification plus 1.
-Anytime a switch sees a higher revision number, it knows the information it is receiving is more current and will overwrite the current database with the new one.
+Any time a switch sees a higher revision number, it knows the information that it's receiving is more current, and it will overwrite the current database with that new information.